 This is difficult to say for sure – generally, though, having a Coursera certificate can show potential employees your skills and your commitment to learning and improving.

 Coursera does not offer refunds for subscriptions – so you’ll have to cancel as soon as possible if you’ve changed your mind.
-If you’ve paid for a course, you can request a refund.
+If you’ve have opted for a paid courses, you can request a refund.

 You will be asked to review the work of a peer, and they will be asked to review your work, too.
 The course will walk you through this as you go, but essentially you will need to offer positive feedback as well as constructive criticism.

-The Honor Code is a code of conduct that students have to follow.
+The Honor Code is a code of conduct that the student has to follow.
 If you break the code, you could be removed from the platform.
-You can also report other students if they break the code, too.
+You can also report another student if they break the code, too.

 You will receive an email detailing why.
 You will then have the option to apply again.

-No – if you want, you can just browse the course materials.
+No – if you want, you can just browse the course material.
 You can pay for certification if you want to.